Feminist history: Relations to women's history

 Feminist historians use women's history to explore the different voices of past women.
 This gathering of information requires the help of experts who have dedicated their lives to this pursuit.
 It provides historians with primary sources that are vital to the integration of histories.
 Firsthand accounts, like Fiedler's And the Walls Come Tumbling Down?
 (A Feminist View from East Berlin) recounts the daily lives of past women.
 It documents how their lives were affected by the laws of their government.
 Women's historians go on to interpret how the laws changed these women's lives, but feminist historians rely on this information to observe the 'disappearing woman'.
-Fieldler even mentioned that "[t]hese feminists were disappointed when they meant ordinary eastern women who were good housewives too, while enjoying outside work."
+Fiedler even mentioned that "[t]hese feminists were disappointed when they meant ordinary eastern women who were good housewives too, while enjoying outside work."
 Because these feminists only knew the public history of the German Democratic Republic, they projected themselves into the imaginary.

 Upon investigation of eastern women's lives, they found that though the GDR's socialist policies encouraged women in the labor force, there had been no women creating these policies.
 Once again, the patriarch had created a public history in which women were cut out.
 The discovery of neglected cultural accounts, similar to Fiedler's, has allowed women's historians to create large databases, available to feminist historians, out of them.
 These sources are analyzed by the historians to compare them to scholarly works published during the same time period.
 Finding works that are within the same time period is not too difficult, but the challenge is in knowing how to combine what they learned from the source with what they know from the works.